FastMoq

 {

-var blogs = new List<Blog> { new Blog { Id = 1, Title = "Test" } }.AsQueryable();
+new() { Id = 1, Title = "Test" },

-_blogSetMock = new Mock<DbSet<Blog>>();
+var blogSetMock = new Mock<DbSet<Blog>>();

-_contextMock = new Mock<BlogContext>();
+var contextMock = new Mock<BlogContext>();

-_service = new BlogService(_contextMock.Object);
+var service = new BlogService(contextMock.Object);

 }

-4. Web and Blazor Testing
+4. Web And Blazor Testing

-FastMoq Blazor Testing
+FastMoq Blazor Path

 public class CounterComponentTests : MockerBlazorTestBase<Counter>